The Sorcerer and the White Snake

 The Sorcerer and the White Snake, previously known as It's Love and Madame White Snake, is a 2011 action fantasy film directed by Ching Siu-tung and starring Jet Li.
 It is based on the Chinese legend, Legend of the White Snake.
-Production started on September 10, 2010 and ended on January 16, 2011.
-The film is in 3-D and was shown out of competition at the 68th Venice International Film Festival on 3 September 2011.
+The film was filmed in 3-D and was shown out of competition at the 68th Venice International Film Festival on 3 September 2011.
 It was released in mainland China on 28 September 2011 and in Hong Kong on 29 September.